scottzockoll/CS-Senior-Project/README.md

    >
    > Click the cogwheel on the right next to the dropdown then click "Add..."
    >
-   > You want "Existing Environment" then choose the env from step 3
+   > You want "Existing Environment" then choose the your-env-name-here from step 3
    >
    > OK

 # Develop

 You can run the client and server individually or both at once.

+> :warning: You must activate your Anaconda environment to run the Flask server.
+This means you must either run the server through PyCharm or use Anaconda Prompt.
+You may find it easier to use Anaconda Prompt, or have both PyCharm and WebStorm running while you develop.

 ##### Both the client and server